w3c/aria/README.md

 A GitHub action will update roleInfo.js on each update of the ARIA Editor's draft.
 Another GitHub action will check if pull requests will introduce changes.

-If changes are expected, pull request authors (or reviewers) should check the diff in the action's log; it can be helpful to add it as a comment to the pull request discussion.
-As a pull request author, you may update roleInfo.js yourself but you do not have to.
+If changes are expected, pull request authors (or reviewers) should check the diff in the action's log.
+Since that UI is not very accessible, it is be helpful to add it as a comment to the pull request discussion.
+As a pull request author, you may update roleInfo.js as part of the PR but you do not have to.

 ### Style guidelines